dfoderick/bitshovel/docs/getstarted.md

 ```
 Notice the difference?
 You used memo.send instead of bitshovel.send.
 The difference is that you sent it to the memo component - the memo component transformed the message according to the Memo protocol and then it forwarded your message to BitShovel which broadcast the message to bitcoin.
 Yeah!

 Log in to https://sv.memo.cash and find your message.
-Notice that your user is just your address.
+Notice that your user name is just your address.
 Let's change that.
 ```
 pub memo.send 'setname "BitShovel"'
 ```
 That's better.
 Now publish a message with a topic.
-BitShovel is the topic and Test Topic is the message.
+"BitShovel" is the topic and "Test Topic" is the message.
 ```
 pub memo.send 'posttopic "BitShovel" "Test Topic"'
 ```
 Refresh the Memo page to see the results.
 # Conclusion
 Pause for a moment and consider what you have learned in this tutorial.
-You have seen with just a simple download and few commands you can read and write to bitcoin.
+You have seen that with just a simple download and few commands you can read and write to bitcoin.
 * You can get notified whenever someone sends a message or payment to your wallet address.
 * You can do something intereting whenever that notification happens.
 * You can then send a message back to bitcoin in response.